 WHY: Probably because Breaking Bad has been lauded as one of, if not the greatest, dramas in television history, and Saul was a fan favorite — not to mention ideally suited to a new show that will employ even more dark humor than its predecessor.
 This might also be a good place to mention that Better Call Saul! (which will have 10 episodes in its first season and 13 in its second) got bumped to 2015 because, as Gilligan explained, “I am slow as mud as a TV writer.”

 HOW: One aspect of the spinoff that looks like it will represent a significant deviation from Breaking Bad is its visual style.
 “We’re doing our damnedest to make it as different as possible.
 It’s important that this not look like a carbon copy of Breaking Bad,” Gilligan said.
 Though we may not get as many POV shots or looks at the expansive New Mexico desert, there will be a few Bad alums behind the camera for Saul‘s first few episodes, including Gilligan, Michelle MacLaren and Colin Bucksey.

-There’s still no official premiere date for the series, but the recent deluge of information should only heighten fans excitement for a return to the Breaking Bad universe.
+AMC revealed on Aug.
+10 that the show would be premiering in February 2015, and the recent deluge of information should only heighten fans excitement for a return to the Breaking Bad universe.